prasad-vamer/EC2Code/README.md

 - ✅ **Infrastructure as Code**: Easily deploy, modify, and manage using AWS CDK.
 - ✅ **Customizable Access Control (NetworkACL) Support**: for subnets to enhance security.
   - Allows inbound traffic only from specified IP addresses.
-  - If no whitelist IPs are provided, all inbound traffic is allowed by default.
+  - If no whitelist IPs are provided (in the `parameters.ts`), all inbound/outbound traffic is allowed by default.

 ## **🚀 Upcoming Features**
 - ✨ **Resource Scheduling**: Start and stop the EC2 instance based on a  developer's schedule.